-- Staff must record the allegation and tell the DSL, but do not investigate it - The DSL will respond to any concerns related to child-on-child abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education' and 'Sexual violence and sexual harassment between children in schools and colleges' (2021). - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence; ensuring that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
+- Staff must record the allegation and tell the DSL, but do not investigate it. - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence; ensuring that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s). - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate.

+If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
 We will ask the police if we have any questions about the investigation.